Onl1X/Firestore/README.md

 # Firestore

 # Introduction
-firestore is an application that allows users to upload and  information to a server.
+Firestore is an application that allows users to upload information to a server.
 You can also see what information is uploaded to the server.
 In order to use the application user must be authenticated.